 Knowing English is an invaluable skill in the business world.
-Cristina tells us about the power of learning English and the difference she’s been able to make in the lives and careers of many of her students as a Business English teacher.
-In this interview, she also walks us through her individualized process with each of her Business English students that helps them succeed.
+Cristina talks about the power of learning English and the difference she’s been able to make in the lives and careers of many of her students as a Business English teacher.
+She also discusses her individualized approach with each of her Business English students and how that helps them succeed.

 I was born in Argentina, grew up in New York, and moved back in my 20s and have been in Buenos Aires ever since.